Mumble-SRL/MPush-Swift/Readme.md

 When creating topic you can specify additional parameters:

 * `title`: a title fot that topic that will be displayed in the dashboard, if not specified it has the same value as the topic id
-* `single`: If the topic identify a single user or a group of users, defaults to `false`
+* `single`: If the topic identifies a single user or a group of users, defaults to `false`

 # Rich Notifications